China's One Belt, One Road Initiative and the Sino-Russian Entente

 The fear of migration is also exaggerated.
 Several Western studies, such as a 2009 report by Maria Repnikova and Harley Balzer, have shown that Chinese migrants to the Far East are not that numerous.
 Likewise, Russian studies have shown that at any given moment there are not more than 500,000 Chinese in Russia, with most of them living in the European part.
 Furthermore, with the ruble’s devaluation, many Chinese laborers are returning to China.
 They were in Russia to earn money and send it back home in remittances, but with a weak ruble, they no longer have incentives to put up with the Russian police and migration authorities and prefer to go back to China and earn money there.
 There are, however, some Chinese renting land in places like the Jewish Autonomous Region, where Chinese farmers are tenants on up to 80% of the land in the tiny province.
 At the same time, these farmers are the only mass producers of vegetables and grains for the local market, so it’s a win-win situation wherein Russian residents of the region benefit from lower prices for agricultural products, and the Chinese farmers can export the surplus.

-Greg Shtraks is an Intern with the Political and Security Affairs group.
+This interview was conducted by Greg Shtraks, an Intern with the Political and Security Affairs group.